flywirecorp/glare/README.md

 ## Usage

-In order to configure credentials used to interact with Cloudflare API you will need to setup the following environment variables:
+In order to configure credentials used to interact with Cloudflare API you will need to setup the following environment variable:

+- `CF_API_TOKEN`: Scoped API [token](https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys) defined in a Cloudflare account

+or both of the following variables:

 - `CF_EMAIL`: Email used to create a Cloudflare account
 - `CF_AUTH_KEY`: Auth key of the given user